Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 After bringing this trauma to consciousness and healing it, there may arise a drive to help others suffering from a similar malady.
 In this context, healers often feel internally “guided” to become healers.

 Alternatively, extraordinary healers often come from a lineage of healers.
 Treasured skills and healing abilities are passed down from generation to generation in a kind of master-apprentice relationship.
+This lineage is common among shamans and medicine men/women.

 Because these healers often begin cultivating their talents at an unusually young age, they become remarkable adepts.

-Common Traits and Signs of Talented Healers
+Traits of Authentic Spiritual Healers

 Generally, the Healer archetype is characterized by a distinct set of traits and qualities.

-How Spiritual Healing Works
+How Spiritual Healing Works (Eastern and Western Models)

 In the Yogic tradition, the five kosha (layers or sheaths) represent different dimensions of the self.